September 15, 2014

 This new law does not do away with the need to hire the sheriff to remove a tenant who has not voluntarily surrendered the rental property.
 It does do away with the requirement of hiring a moving company or getting a surety bond to remove or otherwise dispose of abandoned personal property left behind by the tenants.

-If you have a landlord/tenant issue please feel free to contact the law offices of Rizzo & Diersen, S. C.
+If you have a landlord/tenant issue please feel free to contact the lawyers at Rizzo & Diersen, S. C. for a free consultation